PatriziaGessa/Tarifberater/README.md

 - **Tariff Functionality**: Ensures that the application correctly handles and displays different tariff options.
 - **Form Validation**: Checks for proper handling of form inputs, including required fields and error messages.
-- **Error Scenarios**: Verifies that appropriate error messages are shown for invalid or incomplete input.
+- **Error Scenarios**: Verifies that appropriate error messages are shown for invalid.
 - **State Preservation**: Confirms that selected options and states are maintained even after page refreshes or interactions.

 ## Browsers Tested

 Tests are executed across different browsers to ensure cross-browser compatibility:

-- **Chromium**: Tests are run on the Chromium browser to verify functionality and performance.
+- **Chromium**: Tests are run on the Chromium browser to verify functionality.
-- **Firefox**: Additional tests are conducted on Firefox to ensure that the application performs well across different environments.
+- **Firefox**: To ensure compatibility with another popular browser and to catch any browser-specific issues.

 Testing across multiple browsers is crucial as it helps identify and address any browser-specific issues, ensuring a consistent user experience regardless of the browser used.